Tiago-17/ADED_project2/README.md

 This project requires `llama.cpp` (the inference server).
 We include a script to build the server in this repository.

-Option A — build using the project's helper script (recommended):
+Build using the project's helper script:

 ```bash
 git submodule update --init